Back to School Scavenger Hunt Ideas for Teachers and Staff

 Using GooseChase to Enhance Professional Development

 Meet Hannah Prebeck!
 After 10 years in education, Hannah is currently the Instructional Software Specialist with Loudoun County Public Schools.
-Previously, Hannah has spent time as both an Instructional Facilitator for Technology helping teachers incorporate technology into their instruction, as well as a special education teacher.
+Previously, Hannah spent time as both an Instructional Facilitator for Technology helping teachers incorporate technology into their instruction, as well as a special education teacher.
 Hannah’s experience with education extends past the United States into Seoul, South Korea, where she spent 2 years teaching Kindergarten, middle and high school.

 Check out some of the missions that Hannah included in her Staff Member Scavenger Hunt Game!